ckwatson/web_gui/README.md

 ### Via Docker

+You can either run CKWatson as a single container or with Redis using Docker Compose.

+To run CKWatson as a single container:
 1. Build the image: `docker build -t ckw .`
 2. Start a container: `docker run -p 80:80 --rm --name ckwatson ckw`

+To run CKWatson with Redis, simply use `docker-compose up`.

 ### On Heroku

 Please use [this Buildpack](https://github.com/dmathieu/heroku-buildpack-submodules#installation) for Auto-Deployment Support on submodules.

 ## Folder Structure